Homo Sum Positive Psychology Interventions (Part Three).

 • Patience: The ability to bear difficulty with calm, self-control and mindfulness is about exercising patience.

-• Beginners’ Mind: To develop a beginner’s mind, we should be open to the experience of each moment as if it is happening for the first time.
+• Beginner’s Mind: To develop a beginner’s mind, we should be open to each moment as if it were happening for the first time.

 • Trust: An essential part of meditating is learning to trust yourself and your feelings.

-• No Doing: Meditation is not about doing, just being.
-As you practice mindfulness, you shouldn’t feel the urge to control or change things; simply notice them.
+• No Doing: Meditation is about being, not doing.
+When you practice mindfulness, try not to control or change anything—just notice what is happening.

-MBSR is not a cure for severe medical conditions, and you should not use it as a substitute for medical treatment.
-However, research has shown that it has a significant therapeutic effect on those experiencing stress, anxiety, high blood pressure, depression, chronic pain, migraines, heart conditions, diabetes and other ailments.
-In addition, participants typically report feeling livelier and more in tune with themselves and the world around them.
+MBSR is not a cure for serious medical problems and should not replace medical treatment.
+However, research shows it can help people with stress, anxiety, high blood pressure, depression, chronic pain, migraines, heart issues, diabetes, and more.
+Many people who try MBSR report feeling more energetic and connected to themselves and the world.

-The Mindfulness-Based Flourishing Program (MBFP) is a program that combines mindfulness and positive psychology approaches to increase well-being (Ivtzan, Young, Martman, Jeffrey, Lomas, Hart, & Eiroa-Orosa, 2016).
-MBFP has many beneficial outcomes, including enhanced well-being and mental health and decreased depression.
+The Mindfulness-Based Flourishing Program (MBFP) brings together mindfulness and positive psychology to boost well-being (Ivtzan, Young, Martman, Jeffrey, Lomas, Hart, & Eiroa-Orosa, 2016).
+MBFP has been shown to improve well-being and mental health, and to reduce depression.

-The MBFP is delivered online and contains eight video sessions.
-The sessions are completed over four weeks and combine mindfulness, positive psychology interventions (PPIs), and recorded talks on positive psychology theories behind the techniques.
-Each of the eight sessions targets a different positive variable: 1) self-awareness, 2) positive emotions, 3) self-compassion, 4) self-efficacy (strengths), 5) autonomy, 6) meaning, 7) positive relations with others and 8) engagement.
+MBFP is an online program with eight video sessions completed over four weeks.
+The sessions mix mindfulness, positive psychology interventions, and talk about the theories behind the techniques.
+Each session focuses on a different positive area: self-awareness, positive emotions, self-compassion, strengths, autonomy, meaning, good relationships, and engagement.

-Body Position: Sit comfortably with your feet flat on the floor and your spine straight.
+Body Position: Sit comfortably with your feet flat on the floor and your back straight.
 Relax your whole body.
-Close your eyes, keep them closed throughout the entire meditation (closing your eyes helps visualisation), if possible, and bring your awareness inward.
-Just relax and gently follow the instructions.
-Take a deep breath in and breathe out.
-Continue breathing slowly and deeply (without straining yourself; keep a natural rhythm).
+Keep your eyes closed during the meditation, as this helps you visualise.
+Bring your attention inward.
+Relax and follow the instructions.
+Breathe in deeply, then out, and keep breathing slowly and naturally.

 1. Part One - Receiving Love and Kindness: Think of a person (or persons) close to you who loves (loved) you very much.
 They could be dead individuals from the past or still alive; They could be your friends, teachers or relatives (parents or grandparents).
-If you have difficulty remembering such a person, imagine a fictional character vividly, treating you with love, kindness and compassion; imagine the feelings of love and kindness and regard this person has for you (an imagined scenario serves equally well in this meditation).
+If you have difficulty remembering such a person, imagine a fictional character vividly, one who treats you with love, kindness, and compassion; imagine the feelings of love and kindness this person has for you (an imagined scenario serves equally well in this meditation).
 Imagine the person who loves and cares for you is standing before you, sending their love to you.
 That person is sending you wishes for your safety, well-being and happiness.
-Take a moment and feel that person's love and warm wishes towards you.
-Visualise all the people who love you and have loved you, are surrounding you.
+Take a moment and feel that person’s love and warm wishes towards you.
+Visualise all the people who love you and have loved you, surrounding you.
 Imagine all your friends and loved ones are around you, sending you kind wishes of happiness, well-being and health.
 Take your time and bask in the love and warmth from all sides.
-Enjoy the feelings of kindness and affection that come to you and fill you with compassion and love.
+Enjoy the feelings of kindness and affection that come to you, and let them fill you with compassion and love.

 4. Part Four - Sending Love and Kindness to Your Enemies: Now think of someone you don’t like.
 It may be someone with whom you have long-standing difficulties.
 Call this difficult person to mind and be honest about what you feel.
 There may well be feelings of discomfort.
 Notice any tendency you may have to think badly of that person (for example, by getting into imagined arguments with them), and let go of these tendencies.
 Instead, wish them well, repeating the following phrases silently: Just as I wish and want for myself, may you live with ease, may you be happy, may you be safe and healthy (repeat three times).